THE PETCH FAMILY IN SKELTON IN CLEVELAND.

 Mary Ann Brown.

-At the census of this year Priestcrofts is being run by Robert Pinkney Petch, age 29, born Yorkshire.
+At the census of this year Priestcrofts is being run by David's son, Robert Pinkney Petch, age 29, born Yorkshire.
 His wife is Elizabeth, age 21, born Yorkshire, and their first child Annie has just been born.

 They have 2 domestic servants.
 Mary Ann Brown, age 20, born Great Ayton, N Yorks and Mary Jane Dale, age 14, born Yorkshire.